-At Harris Lowry Manton LLP, our Atlanta and Savannah burn injury attorneys are experienced at handling the full range of complexities.
+At Harris Lowry Manton LLP, our Atlanta burn injury attorneys are experienced at handling the full range of complexities.
 We have obtained multi-million verdicts in numerous product liability and negligence cases.
 Our legal team works with a network of leading engineers, product safety experts, and workplace professionals who are skilled at determining how explosions and fires happen and who is responsible.

 Causes of fires and explosions on an industrial worksite

 Industrial fires and explosions are among the most dangerous there are.
 Not only do they pose an immediate threat to the workers and visitors on-site, but toxic chemicals can leak into the ground water or enter the air, causing irreparable damage to people outside of the immediate area.
 Fires at refineries and chemical plants are especially dangerous.

 Causes of these explosions may include:

 - Dangerous, defective, and out of date equipment

 - Improper training of employees on how to use equipment